 Businesses across Western Australia need to prepare a COVID Safety Plan before they reopen, to protect staff and customers.

 Find out more about COVID Safety Plans for business.

 The WA Government is encouraging residents to download the Australian Government’s COVIDSafe app.

-Downloading the app is voluntary, but highly recommended by the Chief Medical Officer.
+Downloading the app is highly recommended by the Chief Medical Officer.
 It will help keep our community safe and ensure we can get back to normal as quickly as possible.

 Read more about the COVIDSafe App.